Birthdate: Sept. 17, 1975

 Jimmie Johnson is one of the most accomplished professional athletes of his era.
-The only race car driver in history to be named Associated Press Male Athlete of the Year, he is a six-time NASCAR Sprint Cup Series champion, putting him just one behind the all-time record shared by stock car racing icons Richard Petty and Dale Earnhardt.
+The only race car driver in history to be named Associated Press Male Athlete of the Year, he is a seven-time NASCAR Cup Series champion, sharing the all-time record with stock car racing icons Richard Petty and Dale Earnhardt.

 Johnson’s appeal goes well beyond the racetrack.
-He was the first athlete ever to co-host ESPN’s flagship news show, “SportsCenter,” and appeared as himself on Nickelodeon’s animated “Bubble Guppies.”
-He has been a guest on “The Tonight Show Starring Jimmy Fallon,” “Live with Kelly and Michael,” “The Today Show” and “Ellen.”
+He was the first athlete ever to co-host ESPN’s flagship news show, “SportsCenter,” and has been a guest on “The Tonight Show Starring Jimmy Fallon,” “The Late Show with Stephen Colbert,” “The Late, Late Show with James Corden,” “LIVE with Kelly,” “The Today Show,” “Good Morning America” and “Ellen.”
+He has appeared as himself numerous times in scripted series, including on Nickelodeon’s animated “Bubble Guppies.”
 An avid triathlete, Johnson has participated in NBC’s coverage of both the Olympics and Tour de France.
 In print, he has appeared on the cover of Sports Illustrated (twice), Men’s Fitness, Parade and TV Guide, among others.

 With the support of his family, Johnson’s racing career started on 50cc motorcycles at age 5.
 Father Gary worked for a tire company while mother Cathy drove a school bus.
 With Jimmie and younger brothers Jarit and Jessie in tow, the family spent most weekends camping and doing what they loved – racing up and down the West Coast.

 Growing up in El Cajon, California, just outside San Diego, Johnson was a motorcycle prodigy.
-At just 8 years old, he won the 60cc class local track championship despite blowing out his knee with several races remaining in the season.
+At just 8 years old, he won the 60cc class local track championship despite blowing out his knee with several races remaining and finishing the season in a cast.
 From motorcycles, Johnson graduated to the Mickey Thompson Entertainment Group Stadium Racing Series, where he had even more success.

 In 1996, Johnson began driving the Herzog brothers’ off-road truck.
 After two years, he was ready for the next opportunity and crafted a proposal for Fishel, who gave the owners and their ambitious driver a shot.
 In 1998, Johnson climbed behind the wheel of an American Speed Association (ASA) car for his first taste of pavement racing.
 His ASA victories opened the door for his move to NASCAR.

-Gordon explained Hendrick Motorsports was starting a fourth team, and Johnson’s name was the only one on the list.
-In the following weeks, Johnson had a meeting with team owner Rick Hendrick, Gordon and potential sponsor Lowe’s.
-He ultimately signed with Hendrick Motorsports and began his NASCAR Sprint Cup Series career with a three-race schedule in 2001.
+Gordon explained Hendrick Motorsports was starting a fourth team, and Johnson was who they wanted to drive.
+In the following weeks, he had a meeting with NASCAR Hall of Fame team owner Rick Hendrick, Gordon and potential sponsor Lowe’s Home Improvement.
+He signed with Hendrick Motorsports in September 2000 and began his NASCAR Cup Series career with a three-race schedule in 2001.